demidenm/hcpya_preprocess/scripts/taskevents/README.md

 - WM (Working Memory)
 - GAMBLING
 - LANGUAGE

-The names are UPPERCASE in the HCP E-PRIME input naming convesion.
-The task names are coverted to lowercase as part of the final file names.
+The names are UPPERCASE in the HCP E-PRIME input naming convention.
+The task names are converted to lowercase in the final file names.

-### Reproducible task-schematic svg files
+### Reproducible Task-Schematic SVG Files

-Task descriptions and trials structures were summarized to claudi.ai.
-This code was aggregated to create a reproducible task schematic function.
+Task descriptions and trial structures were summarized to create reproducible task schematic functions.
 To run for the options:
 - emotion
 - motor
 - relational